puppetlabs/puppet-docs/source/puppet/5.5/types/zfs.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The acltype propery.

-Valid values are 'noacl' and 'posixacl'.
+Allowed values:

+* 'noacl'
+* 'posixacl'

 Only supported on Linux.

 ([↑ Back to zfs attributes](#zfs-attributes))